Essential resources and support for Alabama families throughout the USAFA journey — from application to graduation and beyond.

 If you need help connecting with your local ALO or navigating the nomination process, contact our club at info@alabamafalcons.org and we'll help point you in the right direction.

-Candidate Fitness Assessment (CFA) — Official fitness test requirements
+Candidate Fitness Assessment (CFA) — Physical fitness requirements and how to prepare

 During BCT, cadets have limited communication privileges.
 Families typically receive updates through official USAFA channels and can send letters.
 Our Parents Club coordinates care package drives so your cadet knows Alabama is supporting them.